snap-bit/snap-bit.github.io/_projects/0002-connect-led.md

 ---
 layout: project
 title: Connect LED to snap:bit
-description: Shows how to connect a light emitting diode (LED).
+description: Shows how to connect a light emitting diode (LED) to snap:bit and control it using the micro:bit.
 category: lesson
 slug: connect-led
 diagram: led